 CMS-Using a Chemical Substances Management Database

-Since fiscal 2003, USHIO INC. has worked with suppliers to receive environmental documentation for all parts and materials in line with green procurement standards.
-The number of substances targeted by the REACH directive originally implemented in June 2007 has grown, and market demands and changes, including additional regulations, have rapidly accelerated, leading to a greater burden on our suppliers.
-Amid these conditions, USHIO is working to enable data coordination, storage, verification and calculation, as well as to improve turnaround times and data precision.
-USHIO also uses a database to review the chemical substances contained in products that contain many components targeted for review, and manages the data entered.
-Going forward.
-USHIO will continue to upgrade its databases, with plans to incorporate a wide range of chemical substances, including those specified under the REACH directive.
-Furthermore, USHIO Group companies, such as our operating bases in Asia, have begun to develop and build up this database as well.
+USHIO has worked with suppliers to receive environmental documentation for all parts and materials in line with green procurement standards.
+The number of substances targeted by the REACH directive has grown, and market demands and changes, including additional regulations, have rapidly accelerated, leading to a greater burden on our suppliers.
+USHIO also uses a database to review the chemical substances contained in lamp products and products that contain many components targeted for review, as well as manages the data entered.
+USHIO is responding to regulations concerning a wide range of harmful chemical substances in products.

 CMS Chemical Substance Management System Database Operation

-USHIO has constructed a shared database forthe Group to store information on environmental data on components submitted bycustomers, chemical substances specified under the REACH directive (currently151 substances as of June 2014), and data on banned substances.
-The databasecan be browsed by anyone in the Group.
-At the same time, USHIO is compilingdata on multiple products created by the same manufacturer using the same rawmaterials to construct systems to reduce the amount of labor spent on surveysand producing information materials at suppliers.
+USHIO has constructed a shared database for the Group to store information on environmental data on components submitted by customers, chemical substances specified under the REACH directive (currently 173 substances as of January 2017), and data on banned substances.
+The database can be browsed by anyone in the Group.
+At the same time, USHIO is compiling data on multiple products created by the same manufacturer using the same raw materials to construct systems to reduce the amount of labor spent on surveys and producing information materials at suppliers.

 As our production sites move offshore amid increasingly global corporate activity, our suppliers are also becoming global.
-For this reason, in fiscal 2010 we began developing a structure for surveying chemical substances contained in products, centered around our production sites in China.
-In fiscal 2011 we succeeded in establishing a common database with our Chinese production sites, and are working to enhance its management through regular meetings.
-We also visit local suppliers together with representatives from our Chinese production sites to hold study sessions on how to fill out surveys on chemical substances contained in products.
+For this reason, in fiscal 2010 we began developing a structure for surveying chemical substances contained in products, centered on our Group companies in China.
+In fiscal 2011 we succeeded in establishing a common database with our Chinese Group companies, and are working to enhance its management through regular meetings.
+We also visit local suppliers together with representatives from our Chinese Group companies to hold study sessions on how to fill out surveys on chemical substances contained in products.

 Green Procurement Standards